MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/application-properties.md

 This property is the name of the application that users see on the My Apps portal.
 Administrators see the name when they manage access to the application.
 Other tenants see the name when integrating the application into their directory.

 It's recommended that you choose a name that users can understand.
-This is important because this name is visible in the various portals, such as My Apps and O365 Launcher.
+This is important because this name is visible in the various portals, such as My Apps and Microsoft 365 Launcher.

 ## Homepage URL